Claude La Colombière: The Sacred Heart

 After professing the Fourth Vow of the Society at the end of his tertianship on 2 February 1675, Colombière was appointed the rector of the Jesuit community at Paray-le-Monial, where he also became the spiritual director of the nuns of the Monastery of the Visitation Sisters located next to the church.
 In this way he came to know Margaret Mary Alacoque.
 The curiosity of such a promising preacher having been assigned to this remote location has led to the supposition that his superiors had her in mind in making this assignment.

-Alacoque had suffered greatly from the disbelief of the other religious sisters of her monastery, and felt isolated in her situation of having experienced a series of private revelations from Christ in which she felt she was being called to promote devotion to his Sacred Heart.
+The disbelief of the other religious sisters of her monastery left Alocoque anxious and uncertain.
+She felt isolated in her situation of having experienced a series of private revelations from Christ in which she felt she was being called to promote devotion to his Sacred Heart.
 When Colombière came to the community and began to hear the confessions of the sisters, she felt that she had finally found a priest in whom she could truly confide, and opened up her heart to him.
 She later wrote that she saw that his spiritual gift "was that of bringing souls to God along the Gospel way of love and mercy which Christ revealed to us".
 After speaking with her a number of times and after much prayer, as a result, he was convinced of the validity of her visions and became both her supporter and a zealous apostle of the devotion.

 England

 In 1676 Colombière was sent to England as preacher to Mary of Modena, then the Duchess of York, wife of the future King James II of England.
-He took up residence at the Court of St. James, where he still observed all his religious duties as a member of the Society.
+He took up residence at the Court of St. James’s, where he still observed all his religious duties as a member of the Society.
 He was also as active a preacher and confessor in England as he had been in France.
 Although encountering many difficulties, he was able to guide Alacoque by letter.